geode-sdk/docs/geode/cli-to-path.md

 2. Type `geode` and hit Enter.
 If CLI was installed correctly, you should see the CLI help displaying its version and commands.

+If the command didn't work, try restarting the terminal you have open, or restarting your computer.